-Built in 1990, the 60 units at Sunridge Apartments are in need of extensive renovations.
-It is HDP's intent to substantially rehabilitate Fairmarket Apartments using MTW program funds if the submitted MTW Plan Amendment is approved by HUD.
+Built in 1990, the 60 units at Fairmarket Apartments are in need of extensive renovations.
+It is HDP's intent to substantially rehabilitate Fairmarket Apartments using MTW program funds.
 Successful completion of this rehabilitation will preserve this much needed affordable housing for some years to come.